-National Lutheran Schools Week is always a great time to show appreciation not only for our local Lutheran school but also for the teachers who make it such a wonderful place.
+National Lutheran Schools Week is always a great time to show appreciation not only for Lutheran schools but also for the teachers who make it such a wonderful place.
 All too often, however, the week sneaks up on us, and we’re left without time or ideas to show our teachers how much we care!
 Take about five minutes to read the five ideas below for ways to show our Lutheran teachers our love and support!

 - Buy a coffee.
 Or another small treat would do just as well.
 A five-dollar gift card to your local coffee shop can be an easy way to give a teacher a small luxury.
 When money is usually spent on more practical things, a cup of hot chocolate or a scone can be a nice pick-me-up for any teacher.